Raunakfr/multifunc/README.md

 </h1>
 <h3>
   Step 1: Download the zip file from this repo by clicking on the green "Code<>" button.<br>
-  Step 2: Place the three files, namely, 'background.js', 'manifest.json', 'icon1.png', into a seperate folder, and the rest of the files into another one.<br>
+  Step 2: Place the three files, namely, 'background.js', 'manifest.json', 'icon1.png', into a separate folder, and the rest of the files into another one.<br>
   Step 3: Open your browser and go to "Chrome://extensions".<br>
   Step 4: On the top right corner, toggle 'developer mode' to on.<br>
   Step 5: On the top left, click on load unpacked and select the folder in which you have placed, 'background.js', 'manifest.json' and 'icon1.png'.<br>